 He is the head of Kilung Monastery and has been reestablishing it as a center of learning and practice in the Nyingma Longchen Nyingtik tradition, as well as a center for cultural revitalization.
 The Kilung Foundation, a US-based non-profit organization, was started in 1998 to support this work.

-Since 1999, Rinpoche has divided his time between Tibet and the West.
-While maintaining his presence at Kilung Monastery in Dzachuka, his western home base is on Whidbey Island, Washington.
-In addition to teaching around the United States, he has taught in Argentina, Brazil, China, Denmark, Malaysia, Singapore, and Taiwan.
+Since then, Rinpoche has divided his time between Tibet and the West.
+While maintaining his presence at Kilung Monastery in Dzachuka, he founded Pema Kilaya in 2003.

 In 2014, Rinpoche established his main western dharma seat at the Yeshe Long Buddhist Center on Whidbey Island, Washington.
 In addition to teaching in the United States, he has also taught in South America, Europe, Southeast Asia, and China.